 Generic Name: nifedipine (nye FED i peen)

-Brand Names: Adalat CC, Afeditab CR, Nifediac CC, Nifedical XL, Procardia, Procardia XL
+Brand Names: Adalat CC, Afeditab CR, Nifediac CC, Nifedical XL, Procardia, Procardia XL, Adalat

-Adalat is used to treat hypertension (high blood pressure) and angina (chest pain).
+Adalat CC is used to treat hypertension (high blood pressure) and angina (chest pain).

-Adalat may also be used for other purposes not listed in this medication guide.
+Adalat CC may also be used for purposes not listed in this medication guide.

-Before taking Adalat, tell your doctor if you have kidney or liver disease (especially cirrhosis), coronary artery disease, congestive heart failure, or digestive problems.
+Before taking Adalat CC, tell your doctor if you have kidney or liver disease, a blockage in your digestive tract (stomach or intestines), a history of stomach surgery, coronary artery disease, underactive thyroid, diabetes, or congestive heart failure.

-If you need surgery, tell the surgeon ahead of time that you are using Adalat.
+If you need surgery, tell the surgeon ahead of time that you are using Adalat CC.
 You may need to stop using the medicine for a short time.

 congestive heart failure; or

 if you take other medications that can lower your blood pressure.

 FDA pregnancy category C. It is not known whether Adalat CC will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.